Teams

 What we do

-Our integrated community teams (ICTs) bring together community nurses, occupational therapists, physiotherapists, social workers and reablement workers to work as one team to serve a local area.
+Our integrated community teams (ICTs) bring together community nurses, occupational therapists, and physiotherapists to work as one team to serve a local area.

 These teams work alongside GPs to provide care for people in their place of residence or in the community.